Introduction

 At the same time, though, students should know that research shows that accommodations are not the only thing they need to be successful.
 Accessing other supports on campus is crucial if they are struggling.

 Not sure how to find a colleges’ disability services registration process online?
-I demonstrated how to do this in a video on my Youtube channel.
+I demonstrated how to do this in a video on my Youtube channel and I wrote a post about it here on my blog.

 Learn more about the registration process, including the documentation students may need and what accommodations are and aren’t likely to be available.